ItsFelix5/pvpbot/README.md

 2) Download the project
 3) Change the server ip in index.ts on line 10 (it is currently set to the bot fight server)
 4) Run bun index.ts
+5) Give it a mace and optionally egaps
+6) Say "go activate" in chat

 *Make sure your server is on 1.21.4 or uses viaversion/viabackwards* *The server must be in offline mode for the bot to be able to connect*